 - July 2022: Solar Decathlon Design Challenge Rules are released, Team Registration opens, and teams may begin work on the project.

-- October 22, 2020—All Design Challenge participating teams must complete the team application.
-All teams with a complete team application are accepted to participate.
+- October 26, 2022: All teams must complete the Team Registration.
+All teams with a completed Team Registration are accepted to participate.